10 ways to look after yourself better in 2018. By Suzy Reading

 - Breathe better, feel better.
 Try this mudra and feel how it opens you up to a more complete breath.
 Sit tall with the back of your hands resting on your thighs.
 As you breathe in, open your palms and fingertips wide like a flower blossoming and pause at the end of the inhalation.
 As you breathe out, gently close your hand, making a fist and pause for a moment at the end of your exhalation.
 Keep moving your hands with your breath, feeling how this is mirrored by the expansion and gentle retraction of your whole ribcage and abdomen.
 This is both soothing and energising and you can do it anywhere.

 - Use a mantra.
 Ask yourself, how do you want to feel in this moment?
 Create a mantra affirming that quality.
 It can be as simple as ‘I am calm’.
 If the monkey mind gets in the way, saying ‘No you’re not?!’ simply use the mantra ‘I Am’.
 That is irrefutable!
 Breathe in and say ‘I’, breathe out and say ‘Am’, repeat to distract yourself from unhelpful thoughts.

 - Mental skills training: develop the 3 C’s — cultivate compassion, curiosity and comedy and you will have a mood alchemist in any situation.

 - Revere sleep.
 Most adults need 7-9 hours of sleep every night.
-Life-giving choices are tough when you’re sleep deprived.
+Life-giving choices are tough when you’re sleep-deprived.
 It’s bigger than that: my mantra is ‘sleep for sanity’ for good reason!
-Give sleep the priority it deserves, allow yourself the time in bed that you know you need to function well and watch those dividends ripple out – head, heart and body.
+Give sleep the priority it deserves, allows yourself the time in bed that you know you need to function well and watch those dividends ripple out – head, heart and body.